 We parked on the southern side of the river, which is free and as an added bonus has toilets!
 Parking is reasonable on the other side too and is closer to “the falls”.

-We enjoyed the walk through the village (taking care crossing the roads as some pretty fast lorries unexpectedly travel through and having to hop on the road single file in some parts).
+We enjoyed the walk through the village (taking care of crossing the roads as some pretty fast lorries unexpectedly travel through and we had to hop on the road single file in some parts).

-There are plenty of picnic benches near St Llawddog’s Spring (Ffynnon Llawddog) so we ate there.
+We ate near St Llawddog’s Spring (Ffynnon Llawddog) because there are plenty of picnic benches there.
 This spring used to be regarded as a holy well, so I thought it was apt that there was a spiritual light over Danny in the picture (caused by the Sun really of course).
 The namesake of the well, St Llawddog ( St Ludoc) lived in the 7th century.
 A son of the King of Usk he was, according to tradition, responsible for many miracles.
 He is chiefly associated with North Wales where he was Abbot of Bardsey.
 There are a number of churches dedicated to him in Carmarthenshire and Pembrokeshire including Cenarth and Cilgerran.